casefabric/guide/docs/cmmnIntroduction.md

 #### Case Team
 A case also has a team of people working on it, potentially in various roles.
 E.g., the treatment case mentioned above probably has a doctor in the role of Treating Physician, and the person under treatment has the role of Patient.

 Note that every case has its own team.
-If the doctor becomes ill and gets a treatment, then in his case he is probably fulfilling the role of Treating Physician, but rather the role of Patient.
+If the doctor becomes ill and gets a treatment, then in his case he is probably not fulfilling the role of Treating Physician, but rather the role of Patient.